EmilGHenriksen/RPFS-reproducibility/README.md

 ## Generate table 2 (from scratch)
 Run the competition benchmark with and without RPFS, and produce a table comparing the results.

-Note: this will take a *very long* time to run.
+The results used in the paper were computed using a CPU cluster.
+This will take a *very long* time to run on a single CPU.

 ### Requirements
  - OS: Linux